OSU-BMBL/marsgt/MarsGT/README.md

 ## Introduction

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Welcome to the MarsGT project.
-This repository contains all the source code for the MarsGT project, a sophisticated and groundbreaking initiative aimed at rare cell identification from matched scRNA-seq (snRNA-seq) and scATAC-seq (snATAC-seq), includes genes, enhancers, and cells in a heterogeneous graph to simultaneously identify major cell clusters and rare cell clusters based on eRegulon.
+This repository contains all the source code for the MarsGT project, which is a sophisticated and groundbreaking initiative aimed at rare cell identification from matched scRNA-seq (snRNA-seq) and scATAC-seq (snATAC-seq), includes genes, enhancers, and cells in a heterogeneous graph to simultaneously identify major cell clusters and rare cell clusters based on eRegulon.

 ## Source Code